Copycat Olive Garden Pasta e Fagioli Soup is hearty, filling, and tastes just like Olive Garden’s Pasta e Fagioli Soup. Easily made gluten-free, too!

 Next add 1 cup each chopped onion (about 1 small onion,) carrots (about 1 large carrot,) and celery (about 2 stalks,) along with 2 minced garlic cloves.
 Season with a bit more salt & pepper, then cook the veggies with the cooked ground beef for 10 minutes to soften up a bit.

 Now add in the rest of the soup ingredients, including: 28oz crushed tomatoes,

 and 1-15oz can each of tomato sauce, kidney beans (undrained,) great northern beans (undrained,) and beef broth (unpictured.)
-I was initially skeeved out by the thought of adding the bean liquid into the soup, but the cans state the beans are packed in water with a small amount of sea salt, which is fine.
+Make sure your beans are packed in water, k?

 Finally, add yummy, hearty spices including salt, pepper, and dried thyme, basil, and oregano.